HOMECARE WORKERS ENROLLED IN THE CLIENT-EMPLOYED PROVIDER PROGRAM

 (iii) No additional hearing rights have been granted to homecare workers by this rule other than the right to a hearing on the Department’s decision to terminate the homecare worker's provider enrollment.

-(d) A written response of the outcome of the administrative review shall be sent to the homecare worker within 10 business days of the review date.
+(d) A written response of the outcome of the administrative review is sent to the homecare worker within 10 business days of the review date.

-(e) If the administrative review determines that the decision to immediately terminate the provider enrollment was unjustified, the reviewer or designee shall have the provider enrollment restored to active status and any earned benefits such as paid leave reinstated.
-The written response shall notify the homecare worker that the provider enrollment shall be restored.
+(e) If the administrative review determines that the decision to immediately terminate the provider enrollment was unjustified, the reviewer or designee must have the provider enrollment restored to active status and any earned benefits such as paid leave reinstated.
+The written response must notify the homecare worker that the provider enrollment is restored.